-At the forefront of Rovinj's historic harbour, stands VILLA TUTTOROTTO, metaphorically named to invoke the courageous and meticulous restoration of this 16th century Venetian "palace of the poor".
-While looking over the picturesque fishermen’s port on one side, the main entrance, privately situated on the other side of the villa, transformed as a boutique hotel, is just a few steps away from the bustling Piasa Grande.
-Before the Venetian rulers decided in 1763 to fill up the tiny sea canal that was separating Rovinj, then an island, from the mainland, this beautiful baroques piazza was the town’s center of village life.
+At the forefront of Rovinj's historic harbour stands Villa Tuttorotto, metaphorically named to invoke the courageous and meticulous restoration of this 16th century Venetian "palace of the poor".
+While looking over the picturesque fishermen’s port on one side, the main entrance, privately situated on the other side of the villa, is just a few steps away from the bustling Piasa Grande.
+Before the Venetian rulers decided in 1763 to fill up the tiny sea canal that was separating Rovinj, then an island, from the mainland, this beautiful baroque piazza was the centre of village life.

-Each of the five floors of the Villa is styled in its own selection of marble and furnishings while harmoniously incorporating the luxury, boutique hotel restoration and discrete contemporary technology designed for the maximum comfort of its occupants, that will add magic to your romantic weekends or to a last minute dream.
-During it’s painstaking restoration, the owners succeeded in introducing the highest modern technology into the Villa, while preserving all of its historical, cultural and religious relics and attributes, and maintaining the wealth of period features.
+Each of the five floors of the villa is styled with a selection of marble and furnishings.
+During its painstaking restoration, the owners succeeded in introducing the highest modern technology into the villa, while preserving all of its historical, cultural and religious relics and attributes, and maintaining the wealth of period features.

-Accommodation: Villa Tuttorotto has only a handful of fantastic rooms: 4 doubles, 2 singles and one suite.
+Villa Tuttorotto has only a handful of rooms: 4 doubles (these rooms can be made into twin rooms upon request), 2 singles and a superior suite.
 The rooms can be rented in a variety of combinations - including reserving an entire floor, with a balcony, fabulous terrace and a lounge with a period fireplace.
-Each room has a beautiful view of the port and of the endless pine woods that cover the nearly island of St. Catherine and the peninsula of Punta Corrente.
-The individually designed rooms are centrally air-conditioned and each room is equipped with a mini-bar, personal safe, flat screen satellite TV, wireless internet access and, above all… the breathtaking view!
+Each room has a beautiful view of the port and of the pine woods that cover the nearby island of St. Catherine and the peninsula of Punta Corrente.
+The individually designed rooms are centrally air conditioned and each room is equipped with a minibar, safe, flat screen satellite TV, wireless internet access and, above all… a breathtaking view!

 Villa Tuttorotto's luxurious touches are abundant: whether one looks at the teak floors of the rooms, lavish Italian furnishings, bathrooms lined with antique marble, cast iron lamps, hand-made rugs, artisan-carved interiors, museum quality antiques, or the indigenous paintings adorning the walls, every detail has been carefully and beautifully designed.

-Nearby, the Villetta Garibaldi offers intimate accommodation for four to six persons.
+Nearby, the Villetta Garibaldi & Villetta Istriana offers accommodation for four to six persons.

-Situated only 100 meters from the sea, and three minutes walk from Villa Tuttorotto.
-It is also easily reachable by car, and all the local amenities are in the immediate vicinity.
+It is situated only 100 metres from the sea, and three minutes walk from Villa Tuttorotto and is easily reachable by car.
 It sleeps four to six persons and is fully furnished and equipped.
-The modern technology and utilities were built in respecting the authentic details and concept of the original 16th century attached stone-house.
-Although somewhat modest compared to Villa Tuttorotto, Villetta Garibaldi provides the charm of perfect authenticity and seclusion, ideal for an intimate family vacation or gathering.
+Although somewhat modest compared to Villa Tuttorotto, Villetta Garibaldi is charmingly authentic and is ideal for an intimate family vacation or gathering.
 The use of the fully equipped kitchen, satellite TV and wi-fi is included in the price.
-Gourmet breakfast is available at Villa Tuttorotto premises, subject to arrangements with the reception.
-The seafront terrace and the lounge along with the wide assortment of local and international drinks, are at guests disposal at Villa Tuttorotto.
+Breakfast is available at the Villa Tuttorotto (bookable at the hotel reception).
+Guests can also use the seafront terrace and lounge of the Villa Tuttorotto.

-ANTIQUITY SHOP - as an extension to the Tuttorotto's decor, rich in art and antique objects, you will discover the hotel shop, ANTIQUARIATO MASATO, situated next to the Villa itself.
+As an extension to the Tuttorotto's decor, rich in art and antique objects, you will discover the hotel shop, Antiquariato Masato, situated next to the villa itself.
 There you can browse or buy authentic pieces of furniture and art dating from the past three centuries of Istrian history.
 As you enjoy the unhurried atmosphere of the boutique hotel’s gallery, you will not be able to resist an aperitif around the beautiful stone table situated in the quiet courtyard by its entrance.